DennisPiskovatskov/WPM-Professionelle-Java-Entwicklung/README.md

 # Albstadt-Sigmaringen University: WPM Professionelle Java Entwicklung

 Practical Work: Write JEE or JSE Weather Application.
 It doesn't matter, what the application will do.
-It's matter, __how__ you will write it.
+But it's matter, __how__ you will create it.

 Common Question: How to get 1.0 grade?